O-RGB/image-to-zpl-online/README.md

 ---

-## 🙏 Acknowledgements
+🙏 Acknowledgements

 This project is inspired by and uses parts of code from:

-- [metafloor/zpl-image](https://github.com/metafloor/zpl-image) – ZPL image converter in JavaScript
+- metafloor/zpl-image (https://github.com/metafloor/zpl-image) – ZPL image converter in JavaScript

-Modifications and additional features were made specifically for use in this web-based tool.

-Thank you to the original authors for providing such a great project!